gjoyce42/Technical_Writing/Author Resources.md

 ---

 ## Lesson Abstract
 This lesson is designed to both show how to make a tutorial formatted for PierceHacker and also to serve as an example to aid in the creation of other tutorials.
-The raw text for this tutorial is available as well.
+The **raw text** for this tutorial is available so users can practice modifying it.
+A tutorial template is also available **here**.

 ## Lesson Objectives/Outcomes
 * Authors of tutorials for PierceHacker should be able to use this tutorial as a guideline to make their own.
 *
 * Authors will be able to reference this tutorial to review their own work before submitting.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTkxNTU1Niw3ODcwMTM3NDEsMTI1OD
+eyJoaXN0b3J5IjpbMTM1ODkyOTQ5LDc4NzAxMzc0MSwxMjU4OD
-g5NTA3MywtNzQxODA5MzI5XX0=
+k1MDczLC03NDE4MDkzMjldfQ==
 -->